 "The Taco Wall"

 Another funky stop is the Taco Wall at Taco Heads.
-This is THE quintessential #TacoTuesday or #CincoDeMayo hot spot.
+This is the quintessential hot spot for #TacoTuesday or #CincoDeMayo.

 How to find it: Go to Taco Heads